@stake: History

 Symantec later stopped selling LC5 to new customers citing US Government export regulations, and discontinued support in December 2006.
 In January 2009, L0phtCrack was acquired by the original authors from Symantec; L0phtCrack 6 was announced at the SOURCE Boston Conference on March 11, 2009.
 The technology underlying SmartRisk Analyzer was extended, and eventually brought to market by the Symantec spinoff Veracode.

 Symantec announced its acquisition of Atstake on September 16, 2004, and completed the transaction on October 9, 2004.

 Several members of Atstake left to form the computer security company "iSEC Partners" in 2004.
 Former Atstake academy instructors Rob Cheyne and Paul Hinkle later formed the information security training company "Safelight Security Advisors" in 2007.
-The remaining portion of the Atstake consulting group continues to operate as the "Security Advisory Services" team within Symantec's Security Business Practice.
+The remaining portion of the Atstake consulting group continues to operate as the "Security Advisory Services" team within Symantec's Security Business Practice and continued several of the Atstake service contracts including a multi-year agreement with Microsoft (which was later cited as a key motivation for Symantec's decision to acquire Atstake).